 Mineral Bluff is a tiny town located in the state of Georgia.
 With a population of 223 people and just one neighborhood, Mineral Bluff is the 467th largest community in Georgia.

-Unlike some towns, Mineral Bluff isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mineral Bluff are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mineral Bluff is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mineral Bluff is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Mineral Bluff who work in office and administrative support (23.45%), maintenance occupations (22.12%), and business and financial occupations (18.58%).

-Because of many things, Mineral Bluff is a great place for families with children to consider.
-First of all, many other families with children live here, making Mineral Bluff a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Mineral Bluff has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Mineral Bluff is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mineral Bluff’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One of the benefits of Mineral Bluff is that there is very little traffic.
 The average commute to work is 17.91 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Mineral Bluff does not have a public transit system used by locals to get to and from work.
+Mineral Bluff is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Mineral Bluff citizens is substantially higher than the typical US community, as 29.38% of adults in Mineral Bluff have at least a bachelor's degree.